ashik255/Book-Recommendation-System/README.md

 recommend top-rated books in a genre the user has searched for).

 ## Technologies Used
-Frontend:
+$ Frontend:
--React
+- React
--React Router
+- React Router
--Axios
+- Axios
--MUI
+- MUI

-##Backend:
+#Backend:
 - JDK17
 - Spring Boot
 - Spring Data JPA